-Publication 11.04.13
+Insights 11.01.13

-The IRS handed health care flexible spending account participants an early Christmas present on Halloween when it modified cafeteria plan "use-it-or-lose-it" rules so that \$500 can be carried over from one year to the next in Flexible Spending Accounts (FSA).
+The IRS handed healthcare flexible spending account participants an early Christmas present on Halloween when it modified cafeteria plan "use-it-or-lose-it" rules so that \$500 can be carried over from one year to the next in FSA accounts.
 Under Notice 2013-71, these accounts may now be modified so up to \$500 can be carried over to defray qualifying medical costs in the next year.
 The rule change followed sharp criticism of the "use-it-or-lose-it" requirement, and concerns that participants were undergoing unnecessary medical procedures at the end of the year to avoid forfeiting account balances.

 But the IRS gift comes at a price.
 Cafeteria plans that wish to take advantage of the new rule may not use a "grace period," which has been a popular feature in many FSAs, allowing participants to use prior year account balances to pay for expenses incurred in a following year during the first two and one-half months of that year.